Like this?

 • whether their content feels human

-The five types of posts that build trust
+The 6 types of posts that build trust

-A CEO doesn’t need endless content ideas.
-They need five categories they can return to again and again.
+A CEO doesn't need endless content ideas.
+They need six categories they can return to again and again.

 1. Perspective on the industry